 - Combine the ground mushrooms with the salt and remaining ingredients except the water in a stock pot.

-- The next day, put the mushrooms and the liquid into a strainer lined with cheesecloth and allow to drain (you may need to work in batches.
+- The next day, warm the mushrooms and the liquid.
+Pour the mixture into a strainer lined with cheesecloth and allow to drain (you may need to work in batches.
 After the liquid has drained, squeeze the cheesecloth with a few handfuls of mushroom at a time to extract as much liquid as possible.

 Reduce the liquid until roughly 4 cups remain (or